PAIR-code/lit/website/sphinx_src/ui_guide.md

 for quickly controlling datapoint selection and coloring.
 This includes the following controls:

+*   The **"Select datapoint"** menu provides a drop-down of several options:
+    *   the **"Random"** option selects a random datapoint,
-*   The **"Select related"** option adds any datapoints "related" to the current selection.
-In LIT, "related" is defined as datapoints created from some source datapoint (through manual editing or a datapoint generator), or a source datapoint that a selected datapoint was created from.
+    *   the **"All related"** option adds any datapoints "related" to the current selection.
+In LIT, "related" is defined as datapoints created from some source datapoint (through manual editing or a datapoint generator), or a source datapoint that a selected datapoint was created from,
-*   The **"Clear selection"** button deselects all selected datapoints.
-The dropdown also contains a color legend for the current color setting.
+    *   the **"Parents"** option adds the source datapoints that the selected datapoints were created from,
+    *   the **"Children"** option adds the datapoints created from the selected datapoints (through manual editing or a datapoint generator),
-*   The **Slices** option allows quick selection of an already-created slice of datapoints.
+    *   the **Slices** option allows quick selection of an already-created slice of datapoints,
+    *   the **"Clear selection"** button deselects all selected datapoints.
-*   The **"Datapoint color"** menu enables setting of the color of each datapoint in the modules that visualize all datapoints (such as the *Embeddings* and *Scalars* modules) by any number of datapoint features or model outputs on those datapoints (such as coloring by some categorical input feature, or by prediction error for a regression task).
+*   The **"Color by"** menu enables setting of the color of each datapoint in the modules that visualize all datapoints (such as the *Embeddings* and *Scalars* modules) by any number of datapoint features or model outputs on those datapoints (such as coloring by some categorical input feature, or by prediction error for a regression task).
+*   The **Slices** menu allows adding/selecting/removing slices of datapoints.

 Next to the menus is a button for pinning/unpinning a datapoint.
 Pinning a datapoint puts LIT into datapoint comparison mode, where two datapoints can be